RagedUnicorn/docker-jira-software/README.md

 They all have a default value and don't have to be overridden.
 For details see the Dockerfile.

+## Healthcheck

+The production and the stack image supports a simple healthcheck showing whether the container is healthy or not.
+This can be configured inside `docker-compose.yml` or `docker-compose.stack.yml`

 ## Test

 To do basic tests of the structure of the container use the `docker-compose.test.yml` file.